 March 27, 2021: Power, Politics and Influence: Chantal Leconte

 The concept of power is an integral part of leadership.
 Effective leaders influence other people’s actions, thoughts, and emotions to achieve a common goal.
 In this session, we will learn how best to navigate through the organizational politics to effectively influence, motivate, and engage others within the organizational structure.

 April 3, 2021: Participant Presentations and Closing Remarks

 - Class is currently scheduled to meet online: Saturdays January 16 thru April 3.
 Any changes due to Covid-19 will be announced as soon as university policy changes.

 - Hours: 60-65 Hours – PDUs

-- Fee: $2,750 – Includes materials, lunch and parking.
+- Fee: $2,750 – Includes materials, instruction, and any other expenses.

 - To apply, complete the Statement of Interest on the red button above, or contact Paige Garrido at firstname.lastname@example.org.